MrRobinOfficial/Guide-UnrealEngine/README.md

 ## ⌛ Getting started with C++

 <table><tr><td>
-This section was written in conjugation with ChatGPT.
+This section was written in conjunction with ChatGPT.
 </td></tr></table>

 Highly recommend taking a short class of native C++.
 Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).